-- 1. If the transmitter is not installed in the vertical position, readjust zero output to eliminate the position zero effect. - 2.
+- 1. If the transmitter is not installed in the vertical position as shown in Figure 3 or Figure 4, readjust zero output to eliminate the position zero effect. - 2.
 The transmitter should be mounted so that any moisture condensing or draining into the field wiring compartment can exit through one of the two threaded conduit connections.